xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/TCA.rst

 	    );
 	}

-Please refer to :ref:`['columns'] section in TCA reference <t3tca:columns>` for information on how to define your custom fields.
+Please refer to `['columns'] section in TCA reference <https://docs.typo3.org/typo3cms/TCAReference/Columns/Index.html>`__ for information on how to define your custom fields.
 The 'ctrl' section is only needed if you wish to trigger an update of the form.

 .. note::
 	Type number "5" corresponds to a list of recipients defined as an external provider, what we are dealing with here.